SAP/luigi/docs/README.md

 Use the Luigi Client API documentation to learn more about the functions and parameters you can use to communicate with the core application to define lifecycle, links, and the appearance of the application.

-* [Lifecycle](luigi-client-api.md#lifecycle) gives you details on the life cycle of listeners, navigation nodes, and Event data.
+* [Lifecycle](luigi-client-api.md#lifecycle) gives you details on the lifecycle of listeners, navigation nodes, and Event data.
 * [Link Manager](luigi-client-api.md#linkmanager) allows you to navigate to a specific route.
 * [UX Manager](luigi-client-api.md#uxmanager) helps you to manage the appearance features in Luigi, such as the behavior of backdrop or loading indictors.